psh2964/bgutc/README.md

 bgutc is a bash script for linux that allows for quick switching between different theming presets.

 ## Installation
+---
 ### Dependencies
  - zenity
+---

+> [!WARNING]
+> It is reccomended to backup your configuration files before installing bgutc

 ### Manual installation